 Determine your company’s short-term business objectives for a specific time period.

-The first stage in establishing short-term company goals is determining the objectives you want to attain in a specific time frame.
-Many short-term goals serve to advance the attainment of long-term goals.
-Consider your long-term objectives as well as what you want to achieve in the coming weeks or months, and transform them into short-term goals that will move your firm ahead.
+Consider your long-term objectives as well as what you aim to achieve in the coming weeks or months, and transform them into smart goals that will advance your firm's market share and celebrate milestones.

 Break each aim down into specific business objectives.

-Following that, you should divide each short-term goal into actionable targets.
-These goals should illustrate the measures your firm will take to achieve each one.
-For example, if you want to attract six new clients in the next month, your objectives will be the measures you’ll take to secure their business, such as placing a fresh ad in a newspaper and publishing three times a week on social media.
+For example, if you want to attract six new clients in the next month, your objectives will be the measures you'll take to secure their business, such as placing a fresh ad in a newspaper and publishing three times a week on social media.

 Types of business goals